 Only about 200 climbers have ever made it up Everest without the use of supplemental oxygen.
 Before Reinhold Messner and Peter Habeler did it in 1978, it was thought to be a guaranteed death.
 Only about 20 have ever done it twice.

 With or without supplemental oxygen, Everest remains one of the most perilous places on the planet.
 Nearly 300 people are known to have died on the mountain.
 This year is proving particularly deadly, with 10 lives lost through May.

 Experienced American mountaineer Adrian Ballinger was climbing Everest for the first time without supplemental oxygen when he crossed paths with Jornet on his descent on May 22.

 ''I went walking until 8,000 meters and I tried a sprint,'' Jornet said. ''I went up running, and after 50 meters I just threw myself on the ground to recover.
 But that was just for fun.''

-Long before Everest, Jornet had established himself as one of the premier athletes in the world of extreme mountain sports.
+Long before Everest, Jornet had established himself as one of the premier athletes in extreme mountain sports.
 He has broken speed records for ascents of Kilimanjaro, Matterhorn, Mont Blanc, Aconcagua and Denali, among other mountains.
 He has won the Skyrunning world championship six times.